Content Fragment Models

 There may still a warning at the top, but that is when the model is already in use by existing Content Fragments.

-• Cancel will return you to the console.
+• Cancel returns you to the console.